JeremiManaluYT/unshell/README.md

 <details>
 <summary>TTP Tool</summary>
+It uses eval "$dec_1", variable (enc), random functions, random strings, random values, and multi-layered base64.
-The creator of this obfuscation said "it has anti-decode feature" despite "multi-layered Base64 encoding" and "hard-to-detect random lines" that he uses can easily be decoded.
+The creator of this obfuscation said "it has anti-decode feature" despite of "multi-layered Base64 encoding" and "hard-to-detect random lines" that he uses can EASILY be decoded.
 As of this writing, unshell supports up to version 23 of this "tool".
+But, if it is the version 23, he adds a compare to check if there is any temp (or check sha256).
+If yes, it'll remove decode of the script, and say `echo "⚠️ Error: The file structure was changed 🤣." sleep 999999`.
+So you must decrypt it manually 🙃.
 </details>

 <details>